Uruguay's World Cup 2022 Standings

-Uruguay Odds To Win The World Cup
+Uruguay's Odds To Win The World Cup

 Sports Interaction is offering odds of -333 to qualify from Group A, which is extremely good value considering we think they will top the group (+105 is the price for them to do that).

-La Celeste are expected to progress to the Round of 16 given that they are the top ranked side in Group A and will be facing teams with nowhere near the amount of talent that they have at their disposal.
+La Celeste is expected to progress to the Round of 16 given that they are the top-ranked side in Group A and will be facing teams with nowhere near the amount of talent that they have at their disposal.
 The difficulty they will face is when they reach the second round, as they will face a team from Group B - almost certainly Spain or Portugal.
 While this will be one of the best matches of the tournament, we're not sure the South Americans will come out on top.

 We have also predicted that Uruguay will fail to reach the quarter-finals due to their potential opponents in the second round.
-Sports Interaction are also offering +150 for Uruguay to be eliminated in the Round of 16 - this is not a bad option.
+Sports Interaction is also offering +150 for Uruguay to be eliminated in the Round of 16 - this is not a bad option.

 Mind you, anything can happen once a team gets to the knockout stage, especially if the match goes to penalties.
-There are a stack of lines on offer for Uruguay at the World Cup, and we will keep you updated with all the best options as the tournament approaches.
+There is a stack of lines on offer for Uruguay at the World Cup, and we will keep you updated with all the best options as the tournament approaches.

-Uruguay Squad & Key Players
+Uruguay's Squad & Key Players

-All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalised until the first week of June, just days prior to the tournament start date.
-We will update you when the team sheets are announced, but first let's take a look at some of the most important players in the Uruguayan team and who we think will play a big part in the competition.
+All teams must declare a 30 man squad for the World Cup by the middle of May, while the final 23 man squads don't have to be finalized until the first week of June, just days prior to the tournament start date.
+We will update you when the team sheets are announced, but first, let's take a look at some of the most important players in the Uruguayan team and who we think will play a big part in the competition.

 Luis Suarez (Forward)